Introduction

 Our retrieval of personal information when you apply for a verified identity

-Details relating to the collection, storage and use of your personal information are set out in the identity verification service privacy statement.
-By applying for a verified identity and agreeing to these terms of use, you will be taken to have read and agreed to the terms of that privacy statement.
+Details on how we collect, store, and use your personal information are set out in the Identity Verification Service privacy statement.
+By applying for a verified identity and agreeing to these terms of use, you are confirming that you have read and agree to that statement.
 As such, please ensure you have read and are comfortable with it before agreeing to these terms of use.

-There are instances in which we retrieve or may retrieve personal information relating to you which was obtained or generated by DIA or other agencies on earlier occasions:
+There are instances in which we retrieve or may retrieve personal information relating to you that was obtained or generated by DIA or other agencies on earlier occasions:

 Amendment, cancellation, suspension or revocation of a verified identity